VPR_processing.Rmd

 Hour - Two digit hour (24 hour clock) describing time at which VPR data was collected

 Image volume - The measured volume of water captured within a VPR image.
-Calculated based on optical setting and VPR standards.
-This is based on AutoDeck settings, it is calculated from the VPR calibration file (unique to each instrument).
-It will change based on AutoDeck settings and should be updated with each cruise/ processing batch.
-It is measured in cubic mm
+It varies with optical setting and image segmentation settings in Autodeck software and.
+The image volume is derived is calculated from the VPR calibration file (unique to each instrument) and measured in cubic mm.

-Optical Setting - A VPR setting controlling image magnification and field of view, which can be S0, S1, S2 or S3, where S0 has the greatest magnification and smallest image volume, and S3 has the least magnification and largest image volume
+Optical Setting - A VPR camera setting controlling image magnification and field of view.
+Optical settings can be S0, S1, S2 or S3, where S0 has the greatest magnification and smallest image volume, and S3 has the least magnification and largest image volume.

-ROI - Region of interest, images identified by autodeck within VPR frames based on settings defined in autoDeck program
+ROI - Images (regions of interest) identified by Autodeck software within VPR frames

 station - A named geographic location, where the VPR was deployed